 The Community of St Chad helps us to take forward our Diocesan priorities of Developing Discipleship, Nurturing Vocation and Enabling Evangelism.
 The Spiritual MOT provides resources for renewal and refreshment and is well suited for group work within a parish context.

 To invest in your Spiritual Wellbeing, a copy of the Spiritual MOT Booklet is available here.

 A copy of the latest Community of St Chad newsletter is available here

 CSC Morning and Evening Prayer:

 During Lockdown we started to hold Evening Prayer on Mondays at 5pm and Morning Prayer on Fridays at 9am via Zoom, and intend to continue.
 All are welcome to join us on this link.
 Audio versions of the Morning and Evening Prayer, led by Lindsey Hall and Phillip Swan, are available below:

 Ann Fisher has been engaged in creating and piloting the newly formed 'Two Kingdoms Way' from Lindisfarne to Lichfield.
 The route summary and overview provide details which enable pilgrims to walk stretches of the TKW between now and St Chad's Day 2022, which marks 1,350 years since the saint's death in 672.

 Sister organisations and initiatives:

-We are keen to stay connected with others who are on a similar journey – to learn from one another and to pray for one another.
+We are keen to stay connected with others in different Dioceses and Denominations who are on a similar journey, to learn from one another and pray together.